-If the Stockholders approve the amendment, the number of shares of Common Stock reserved for issuance under the Plan would be increased by 2,600,000 shares to a total of 6,000,000 shares.
+If the Stockholders approve the amendment, the number of shares of Common Stock reserved for issuance under the Plan would be increased by 2,750,000 shares to a total of 8,750,000 shares.
 It is the Company's practice to grant options to new professionals and executives as they are hired and to all full-time employees when the annual performance-based compensation review is completed, generally in February or March of each year.
-During 1999, 2000, 2001 and so far during 2002, the Board has approved the issuance of 964,150, 643,200,774,350, 1,140,250 options, respectively, under Plan.
+During 2000, 2001, 2002 and so far during 2003, the Board has approved the issuance of 643,200, 774,350, 1,486,850, 1,422,900 options, respectively, under Plan.
 The Compensation Committee specifically approves all option grants to officers and the total of all stock options allowable to be granted each year to other employees.
-As of April 5, 2002, 56,875 shares have been issued pursuant to exercise of options granted under the Plan and 2,380,975 options have been granted and are currently outstanding under the Stock Option Plan.
+As of April 4, 2003, 135,002 shares have been issued pursuant to exercise of options granted under the Plan and 3,949,837 options have been granted and are currently outstanding under the Stock Option Plan.

 The increase in the number of authorized shares under the Plan is needed to allow it to continue to function and empower the Board with the ability to administer the Plan on a long-term basis by having a sufficient number of options available to develop a long-term compensation strategy.
 The Board believes that stock options clearly align the interest of the employee with the stockholder and only rewards the employee if the common stock grows in value.
 From an analysis of our peer companies, the number of stock options awarded to our executive officers is well below the average.
 The Board would like the ability to make larger, long-term awards to executives so that a significant portion of their compensation would be aligned with the stockholder in the form of stock options.
-Based upon historical data of peer companies, it appears that the Company has not granted stock options in the same proportion as other peer companies as part of its compensation arrangements.
-The Stockholders have approved increases in the total number of shares issuable under the Company's stock option plans by 5.4 million from 1995 through 2001.
-Given the 54 million shares currently outstanding, an increase of 2,600,000 million shares a year would constitute a maximum potential dilution of less than 5%.
+Based upon historical data of peer companies, it appears that the Company up to 2002 had not granted stock options in the same proportion as other peer companies as part of its compensation arrangements.
+The Stockholders have approved increases in the total number of shares issuable under the Company's stock option plans by 8 million from 1995 through 2002.
+Given the 55.4 million shares currently outstanding, an increase of 2,750,000 million shares a year would constitute a maximum potential dilution of less than 5%.